sl5net/global-IntelliSense-everywhere/README.md

 /Wordlists/wordlistNameFilter.inc.ahk
 you may wanna edit ( Wordlists/YourNewClass/wordlistNameFilter.inc.ahk ).
 The wordlistNameFilter.inc.ahk files are meant to be redirected to wordlists (superglobal, global or local, ...) if you do not have the normal configuration.
-Please handle the globals wordlistNameFilter.inc.ahk carefully, as it could be sinst that the whole script does not work anymore.
+Please handle the global wordlistNameFilter.inc.ahk carefully, as it could be sinst that the whole script does not work anymore.
 The first steps will probably be that you only edit the Wordlists / YourNewClass / yourNewTitle.txt.
 The simplest change is just to add one line of text.